Skip to content

 Download the example configuration and edit it before starting Vexillum:

-cp vexillum.toml vexillum.local.toml
+cp vexillum.toml.example vexillum.local.toml

 nano vexillum.local.toml